yuzhounh/fMRI-classification-example/README.md

-# A demo of pattern classification with fMRI data.
+# A demo of pattern classification with fMRI data
 Reproduced from Poldrack's repository.
 Copyright (C) 2017 Jing Wang